dragonfly-ai/img/README.md

 A cross published Scala.js library for Image Processing.

 ## Overview:
-This Scala.js library brings convenient, high performance, image representation classes with low level processing capabilities to JavaScript and JVM languages.
+This Scala.js library brings convenient, high performance, image representation classes with low level processing capabilities to JavaScript and JVM environments.

 ## Internals:
 From the perspective of Scala on the JVM, the Img class wraps an Array[Int] for fast conversion to Java's <a href="https://docs.oracle.com/javase/8/docs/api/java/awt/image/BufferedImage.html">BufferedImage</a> type to maximize interoperability with other JVM image processing libraries.